Karaka-Management/Organization-Guide/Processes/Development.md

 Tasks  currently in development are prefixed in the priority column with an  asterisk `*` and a name tag in the task description of the developer who is working on the task.

 The open  tasks are reviewed once a month by a senior developer.
 The senior developer updates the project overview if necessary and requests  feedback regarding development status of important tasks under development.
 During this process important tasks may also get directly assigned to developers.
 This review is performed on a  judgmental bases of the senior basis.

-### Code style
+### Quality: Code style

 Code changes must follow the [style guidelines](https://github.com/Karaka-Management/Developer-Guide/tree/develop/standards).
 Additionally, the automatic code style inspection tools must return no errors, failures or warnings.
 Developers should test their changes with inspection tools and configurations mentioned in the [inspection documentation](https://github.com/Karaka-Management/Developer-Guide/blob/develop/quality/inspections.md) in advance before submitting them for review.

 In rare  cases errors, failures or warnings during the automatic inspection are acceptable.
 Reasons can be changes in the programming language, special  cases which cannot, are difficult or must be individually configured in the inspection settings.
 If this is the case for a code change and if inspection configuration changes are necessary are decided by the senior developer performing the code review.

 Automated checks which are run during the review process: